 - Specific EAR regulatory questions grounded in retrieved regulatory passages.

-- Perform formal ECCN classifications — use Card 1 for that.
+- Perform a formal ECCN classification — use the Quick ECCN Classification (§C.1) or the 7-Step Guided Workflow (§B) for that.

 - Provide legally binding determinations or licensing decisions.